dimasabreu/BikeCase/README.md

 <h3> Questions </h3>

 * Where i get this data?
   * I get this data from https://divvy-tripdata.s3.amazonaws.com/index.html .
-Cyclistic is a fictional company, downloaded last 12 months of data.
+Cyclistic is a fictional company, downloaded 12 months of data from 2022-04 to 2022-03.

 * How is the data organized?
-  * A: The excel files are divided by months each one contains columns for ride_id, rideable_type, started_at, ended_at, start_station_name, start_station_id, end_station_name, end_station_id, start_lat, start_lng, end_lat, end_lng and member_casual.
+  * A: The excel files are divided by months each one contains information about, type of client, type of rideable used, for how long it was used, where it was rented, where it was delivered.

 <h2 id="Manipulation"> Documentation of any cleaning or manipulation of data </h2>